 “The Norwegian government is deeply committed to helping Norway thrive as a hub for digital innovation.
 Norway needs new industries that create jobs and boost economic growth.
-In February 2018 the Norwegian government released its data centre strategy ‘Powered by Nature,’ establishing that attracting data centres and international investments is an important part of our industrial policy,” says Norwegian minister of Trade and Industry Torbjørn Røe Isaksen.
+In February 2018 the Norwegian government released its data center strategy ‘Powered by Nature,' establishing that attracting data centers and international investments is an important part of our industrial policy,” says Norwegian minister of Trade and Industry Torbjørn Røe Isaksen.

 Customers of the Microsoft Cloud will also be able to access hybrid cloud options with Azure Stack that is available through service providers in the region to enable customers to develop solutions to cater to unique connectivity and compliance issues.